*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 New Shoreham

-Also known as Block Island!
-My favorite place to head in the summer for a day trip with friends to beach hop!
+Also known as Block Island, and my favorite place to head in the summer for a day trip with friends to beach hop!
 There are a number of ferry options but the most popular are from New London in Connecticut and Point Judith in Rhode Island.
-The best way to see the island in my opinion is by bike, you can either bring your own or hire one once you arrive!
-The same goes for a motor vehicle.

 You are spoilt for choice when it comes to their beautiful sandy beaches.
 I recommend Mohegan Bluffs, Ballard’s Beach, Mansion Beach, Crescent Beach, Fred Benson Town Beach and Charlestown Beach.
-There are two stunning lighthouses you can head to as well for some spectacular views overlooking Block Island Sound.
-These are South East Lighthouse and North Lighthouse.

 We often break up our day with food and drink stops.
 Although extremely popular, ‘The Oar’ serves fantastic food in a relaxed, friendly environment (make sure you order their famous ‘Mudslide’ cocktail!).
-Other great alternatives are Dead Eye Dicks, The Surf Shack, Ballard’s Restaurant, Harbour Grill and Three Sisters!
+Other great alternatives are Dead Eye Dicks, The Surf Shack, Ballard’s Restaurant, Harbour Grill, and Three Sisters!

 Little Compton